Fundamental Economic Reports: Major Market Movers !!!

 Retail Prices Index

-Measures of inflation are vital tools for economists, business & government.
-The Bank of England’s Monetary Policy Committee sets UK interest rates on the basis of a target figure for inflation set by Chancellor of the Exchequer.
+Inflation metrics are essential for economists, businesses, and governments.
+For instance, the Bank of England's Monetary Policy Committee sets interest rates based on an inflation target established by the Chancellor of the Exchequer.

 Study More Topics and Courses: